grapemoli/cmd_line_chess/README.md

 - use double dispatching to get the concretion -- get_result() will return true IF A KING (and you can get the color because all base Chess_Piece will have an is_white attribute)!!!!

 ### Undo
 Currently, undo() is only supported for when the user inputs a faulty coordinate.
-However, supporting undo for "undoing" the conglomerate moves that the two players have done is simple: with the "UNDO" option chosen, just pop from the moves_ stack in Chess_Board.
+However, supporting undo for "undoing" the conglomerate moves that the two players have done is simple: pop the Chess_Piece off of Chess_Board.moves_, and pop off the Chess_Piece's previous placement stored in Chess_Piece.moves_.
+Then, restore the Chess_Piece's previous placement.

 ### User Interface
 ~ insert Board ~ <br>